 Valentine's Day Ideas for Kids: Teaching the Meaning of Love

-Valentine's Day isn't just about presents.
+Valentine's Day is about more than presents.
 Find ways to give the gift of love to your children by showing & teaching them the true meaning of love!

-As parents, we may fall into this mindset because we want to provide the most and the best life possible for our children.
-At these times, we may doubt that teaching children how to express love and creating memories of love with our children are the best we can give.
+As parents, we may fall into this mindset because we want to provide the best life possible for our children.
 Rest assured, teaching the meaning of love, creating loving memories with children, and spending unhurried family time together are truly more valuable than any gift you can buy.
-Valentines Day is a good place to start.
+Valentine’s Day is a good place to start.

 Tips to Teach & Show Children the Meaning of Love

 - Express "I love you" in words and notes.
-A simple note that says, "I love you," under a pillow, in a backpack, or in a lunch bag can remind a child throughout the day of your love for her, even when youre not together.
+A simple note that says, "I love you," under a pillow, in a backpack, or in a lunch bag can remind your child throughout the day of your love, even when you’re not together.

 - Spend meaningful time with your children.
 As busy parents, we often find ourselves rushing from place to place and chore to chore.
-Even though its difficult, turn off the television, put down the cell phone, and spend meaningful time with your child, rather than just near him.
+Even though it can be difficult at times, turn off the television, put down the cell phone, and spend meaningful time with your child.
 A simple place to start is to have dinner as a family as often as possible.
 Turn the television off and talk; talk about your day, your friends, maybe even take turns asking “what would you do if...” questions.
-There are plenty of kids activities you can find for children of all ages and stages.

-- Make something with your child for Valentines Day.
-It doesnt have to be an elaborate or complicated project.
-Keep it simple: do a Valentines Day crafts for kids using everyday objects; make up a song while driving in the car; write a poem with refrigerator magnets; or cook a meal together.
+- Make something with your child for Valentine’s Day.
+It doesn’t have to be an elaborate or complicated project.
+Keep it simple: do a Valentine’s Day craft for kids using everyday objects: make up a song while driving in the car, write a poem with refrigerator magnets, or cook a meal together.

-- Celebrate your childs best efforts rather than focus on achievements.
+- Celebrate your child’s best efforts rather than focus on achievements.
 Consider when your child was an infant learning to walk.
-Surely you cheered her every effort from pulling up, to walking while holding onto furniture, to her first steps.
+You cheered every effort from pulling up, to walking while holding onto furniture, to first steps.
 As children get older, we tend to focus more on accomplishments like grades or winning games than we do on efforts, like learning a new concept or being willing to try a new activity.
-Be sure to offer words of encouragement to recognize your childs efforts, even if they dont result in winning achievements.
+Be sure to offer words of encouragement to recognize your child’s efforts, even if they don’t result in winning achievements.

 - Let go, listen, and laugh.
-Our schedules have become so hectic and our commitments so plentiful that we often become rigid in our routines and focused on what needs to get done rather than enjoying the present.
-Show your kids you love them by committing to slow down, even if its only one day a week, and let the schedule go.
+Our schedules have become so hectic and our commitments so plentiful that we often become rigid in our routines and focused on what needs to get done, rather than enjoying the present.
+Show your kids you love them by committing to slow down—even if it’s only one day a week—and let the schedule go.
 Lie on the couch and read a book together even when there are dishes in the sink.
 Make up jokes together even when there is dusting to be done.
-Take a walk together and ask your child what he wants to talk about and listen intently, even if you had something else on your mind.
+Take a walk together and ask your child what he wants to talk about, and listen intently, even if you have something else on your mind.

-Teaching children how to express love can be a gift that lasts for a lifetime.
+Teaching children how to show love can be a gift that lasts for a lifetime.
 Here are a few simple ways to teach your child how to express love throughout the year: